pkp/learning-ojs/en/submissions.md

 **Participants**: From here, I can see the submission author's name.
 Other names will appear here as they become involved with the submission.

 ##Assigning the Submission

+To move the submission forward, the next step is to assign an editor or section editor.
+To do so, select the *Add* link in the Participants list.